Ludvík Krejčí: Sudeten German Uprising

-On 21 September the tailor again demanded the announcement of the mobilization, again unsuccessfully.
+On 21 September Krejčí again demanded the announcement of the mobilization, again unsuccessfully.
 On 21 September 1938 the Czechoslovak government adopted a British-French ultimatum on concessions at the border, which it rejected the day before.
 However, Konrad Henlein did not accept these concessions on Hitler's orders and described them as no longer sufficient.
 The government resigned and a new one was appointed, headed by General Syrovy.

 Krejčí made another request for mobilization at a meeting with the president against the concentrated German army on 21 September, and again Beneš was not heard.
 It was not until 22 September 1938 that he succeeded in declaring full border cover and then, on 23 September 1938, a general mobilization, when he was appointed commander-in-chief of the armed forces (ie the mobilized army) by President Edvard Beneš, thus de facto becoming generalissimo.
 The next day, the Main Headquarters began to move through Klánovice, where an order was issued to deploy support forces in defensive positions according to the expected direction of the main attack at Jindřichův Hradec, Liberec.
 On the evening of 26 September 1938 the staff arrived in Račice near Vyškov and its surroundings.
 The mobilization was undisturbed and successfully completed and the army was ready for defense.

 An agreement on the withdrawal of the borderland from Germany was adopted in Munich on the night of 29 September and delivered, as automatically accepted, to the Czechoslovak government.
 On the morning of 30 September 1938 he was called by the president to Prague, where, together with Generals Vojtěch Luža, Sergei Wojciechowski and Lev Prchala, they defended the necessity, ability and willingness of the Czechoslovak Army to defend even the lone republic.
 Edvard Beneš wrote about the meeting in his memoirs:

 At the beginning of October, he was at the forefront of pressure on politicians in favor of military defense, as he was convinced of the readiness and determination of the army.
 He took part in platonic attempts at a possible military takeover of the government, subsequently changed his mind and rejected other attempts by the generals.

 After the adoption of the Munich Agreement, the army began to demobilize in mid-October 1938 under his command and return to a state of peace.
 A new mobilization plan, reduction of the army and further partial modernization of the army were prepared, and from 5 to 12 December 1938 the border cover was gradually abolished.
 On 20 December 1938 he was removed from the post of commander-in-chief of the operating armies.
 On 3 February 1939 the military readiness was abolished.
 At the urging of the Nazis, on 1 March 1939 he was removed from the post of Chief of the General Staff and sent on "sick leave".